sergiocarracedo/blog/content/blog/2024/2024-10-24-query-builder/index.md

           groups.every((group: GroupFilter) => filterRow(row, group)))
       );
     } else {
-      // For or operator, we should return true if any of the filters or groups fulfill or they are emtry return (
+      // For or operator, we should return true if any of the filters or groups fulfill or they are empty return (
         filters.some(filterColFunc) ||
         groups.some((group: GroupFilter) => filterRow(row, group)) ||